Arash-Barabadi/Teleoperated_Robot/IMU_Sensor.md

 ## I'm going to make a node, which subscribes to sensor data (from the bank file) and publish some part of that data

 ### 1- Create a package as below;
-#### rclpy is the first library that the dependency to it should be adjusted at first.
+#### rclpy is the first library that the dependency to it should be written at first.
 More dependcies can be added afterwards.
 ```bash
 ros2 pkg create imu --build-type ament_python --dependencies rclpy
 ```